pramsey/pramsey.github.io/_posts/2016-12-07-nrpp-its-alive.md

 <img src="{{ site.images }}2016/nrpp-live-5.jpg" />

 * Does this work align with government priorities?
-Maybe you need to work on it a little more?
+Maybe you need to do some more transformation on it.

 <img src="{{ site.images }}2016/nrpp-live-6.jpg" />

-Congratulations, NRPP
+Congratulations, NRPP on your first step towards transforming the sector, have a great demo!